Dwayne-Phillips/Dwayne-Phillips/README.md

 Problem solving leadership, computer and systems engineering, project management, writing

-## Latest

-27 November 2020 - Updated my old image processing software and put it on GitHub.
-See in the Books section below.

-1 October 2019 - Working for Zel Technologies as a researcher in advanced analytics.

-3 November 2018 - I am now writing longer posts and putting them on medium.com.
-See https://medium.com/@phillips.dwayne
+I have worked in and around the US Intelligence Community since 1980.
+At one time I wrote software.
+Then someone made me manage software projects and such.
+I wrote about my experiences (see books and publications list below).

+I have a book I wrote on image processing and all the source code in one repository.
+I use the other repositories for knowledge management and various experiments.

-## Website
+## My Website

 dwaynephillips.net